tekapo/show-current-template/readme.txt

 None so far.

 == Changelog ==

+= 0.4.6 =
+* Fix JS Error when No Admin Bar.
+Special thanks to @taupecat for reporting the issue!

 = 0.4.5 =
 * Fix showing included files at bottom when your WordPress site is multisite and you are a normal admin (not super admin).
 Special thanks to @dmchale for reporting the issue!